-Starting at the Bottom: Police Academy Training
+Police Academy and Training

+Everyone has to start somewhere, and for police officers, that is the police academy.
 Expect your police academy training to last approximately six months.
 During that time, you'll receive basic law enforcement training to prepare you for the next step in your career: field training.

+As grueling as the academy training is, the field training officer program is that much more difficult.
+The FTO period lasts between 8 and 12 weeks, and you'll need to put all of your academy training into practice.
 Everything you do will be evaluated to make sure you really have what it takes to do the job of a police officer.
 If you make it, you'll move onto your next step: probationary solo patrol.

-The First Year as a Police Officer
+The First Year

 Your first full year as a solo patrol officer will be full of learning opportunities.
 This is where you'll really start to learn the job when you have to make decisions all on your own and be ready to be accountable for them.

-During your first year, you'll probably be on probation, which means you can still be dismissed rather easily and won't have any rights to grieve your firing.
+During your first year, you'll probably be on probation, which means you still can be dismissed rather easily and won't have any rights to grieve your firing.
 During this phase, your supervisor will watch you closely to make sure you're able to do your job safely.

-Lateral Moves: Police Specialty Positions
+Lateral Moves: Specialty Positions

 If you're really serious about taking your career as far as you can go, it's a good idea to get exposure to the many different units in your department.

-Moving Up the Ranks: Becoming a Police Sergeant
+Moving Up the Ranks: Sergeant

-That means monitoring their calls, inspecting their cars and uniforms, giving advice and guidance on how to handle situations and providing much-needed discipline and oversight in the day-to-day functions of your squad.
+That means monitoring their calls, inspecting their cars and uniforms, giving advice and guidance on how to handle situations, and providing much-needed discipline and oversight in the day-to-day functions of your squad.

-You can reasonably expect to make lieutenant between 7 and 15 years of becoming an officer, and a captain between 9 and 20 years, depending on your department.
+Lieutenants and captains provide oversight for their districts.
+Lieutenants run shifts supervising multiple sergeants, and captains handle overall operations of an entire district or precinct.
+You can reasonably expect to make lieutenant between seven and 15 years of becoming an officer, and a captain between nine and 20 years, depending on your department.

-To make yourself eligible for a command level position, you'll need to hone your skills as a middle manager and work your way into one or several law enforcement leadership programs.
+Upper managers—majors, lieutenant colonels, commanders, or assistant chiefs—set goals for their commands and provide leadership and direction for their members.
+To make yourself eligible for a command level position, you'll need to hone your skills as a middle manager and work your way into one of several law enforcement leadership programs.